soura-b/soura-b.github.io/essays/buildingProduct.md

 ---
-layout: post
 title: "Building product"
 ---
-_This post is inspired by advice to a fellow entrepreneur.
+_This post is inspired by advice I gave to a fellow entrepreneur.
 Now all I need to do is follow it myself._

 `2023-09-27`